anuraj-here/anuraj-here/README.md

 - 👋 Hi, I’m @anuraj-here
-- 👀 I’m interested in programming and graphics designing
+- 👀 I’m interested in Products
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate with some graphics designers
+- 💞️ I’m looking to collaborate with some Product and Data folks
 - 📫 How to reach me - DM on instagram

 <!---